tsheaff/instagram_downloader/README.md

 Assets are saved in a parent directory called `media` which is git ignored, grouped in a directory matching the respective username.

 Save your access token in a file called `.access_token` or pass it as an argument.
-Find documentation on getting your Instagram `access_token` [here](http://instagram.com/developer/authentication/).
+Find documentation on getting your Instagram `access_token` [here](http://instagram.pixelunion.net/) or [here](http://instagram.com/developer/authentication/).

 You may need to run `bundle install` before everything works.
 [Learn more here](http://bundler.io/).